What is the Pupil Premium?

 The links below show how we are using this additional funding at Pewsey Vale School.

-Catch-up Funding is allocated to schools by the government for each Year 7 pupil who does not reach the expected standard in reading and maths at Key Stage 2.
+Recovery Premium is allocated to schools by the government for each Year 7 pupil who does not reach the expected standard in reading and maths at Key Stage 2.

 The funding is designed to support pupils with their literacy and numeracy such that the GAP between pupils is narrowed over time.